satriapr/incident-express/README.md

 - [Mongoose](https://mongoosejs.com/): Mongo DB Object Modelling.
 Reasons for using this:
     - Using NoSQL in general because the incident management dashboard would not contain many relations, similar with logger.
 If we want to build Marketplace, or something with many relations, I prefer using SQL database and GraphQL.
     - It will be more beneficial to use NoSQL because the write and read is very fast.
-    - Using this over CouchDB because I don't have experience in CouchDB, and the library seems very old and not updated for years(node-couchdb).
-Also because of limited time I'm not confident to use this DB.
+    - Using MongoDB over CouchDB because I don't have experience in CouchDB, and given the limited time, I'm not confident I can finish the task within timeline using CouchDB.
+The library also seems very old and not updated for years(node-couchdb).
     - Another thing is because in my research, couchDB is great if we want to develop mobile app that's support offline mode.
 In this Incident Management case, we don't need it.
-CouchDB also seems slower in read and write.
 - [TypeScript](https://www.typescriptlang.org/): Typed language for Javascript.
 Reasons for using this:
     - Support OOP, e.g. classes, interfaces, inheritance.
 In my opinion this is good as project grows in size and complexity.
     - This gives code more structure and readable, hence speeds up debugging and refactoring.